DPigeon/COMP371-Project/README.md

 Finally, simply run the project by clicking on Local Windows Debugger.
 Make sure that a build and bin folder gets created in the root of the project afterwards.

-### IOS
+### MacOS

 Under the folder Xcode, click on Area51.xcodeproj.
-Then, ... (mac user to this part please)
+XCode should now launch with the project already preconfigured.
+In order to run the app simply click the play button and wait for the compilation to take place.
+Make sure that a bin and build folder are created just as with the Windows instructions.

 ### Library Required